The Global Environmental Impacts of Consumption (GEIC) Indicator

 About

-Dashboard development was supported by the UK Department for Environment, Food & Rural Affairs (Defra), the UK Research and Innovation’s Global Challenges Research Fund through the Trade, Development and the Environment Hub project (project ES/S008160/1), and the Trase Project.
+The dashboard was developed by the Stockholm Environment Institute York and the Joint Nature Conservation Committee with support from the UK Department for Environment, Food & Rural Affairs (Defra), the UK Research and Innovation’s Global Challenges Research Fund through the Trade, Development and the Environment Hub project (project ES/S008160/1), and the Trase Project.
 Production of the underlying data set was commissioned and supported by Defra.
-We are also grateful for collaborations with Florence Pendrill, Chandrakant Singh and Martin Persson (Chalmers University of Technology) and Thomas Kastner (Senckenberg Biodiversity and Climate Research Centre) who have provided underpinning data and methodological assistance.
+We are also grateful for collaborations with Florence Pendrill, Chandrakant Singh and Martin Persson (Chalmers University of Technology), Thomas Kastner (Senckenberg Biodiversity and Climate Research Centre) and Alison Eyres, Andrew Balmford and Tom Ball (University of Cambridge) who have provided underpinning data and methodological assistance.

 We plan to update and improve the dashboard periodically as newer data, methods and indicator sets become available.